NEW(3/22/2024) UE5.5+ feedback: Please Invest In Actual PERFORMANCE Innovations Beyond Frame Smearing For Actual GAMES.

 Path traced like visuals don’t make blur and heavy temporal artifacts prettier and FSR3 lag isn’t the answer either.

-So when someone buys a regular priced GPU card like a 3060, Epic designs it for you to temporally upscale from dithered 540p to play at upscale “1080p” 60fps.
+So when someone buys a regular priced GPU card around the same power as consoles, Epic designs it for you to temporally upscale from dithered 540p to play at upscale “1080p” 60fps.

 Absolutely disgusting